* Assad says making progress in "regional, global battle"

 * Turkey presses UN to shelter displaced within Syria

-BEIRUT, Aug 29 (Reuters) - President Bashar al-Assad said talk of a Western-imposed buffer zone on Syrian territory was unrealistic and that the situation in his country was "better", but more time was needed to win the conflict against rebels trying to overthrow him.
+BEIRUT, Aug 29 President Bashar al-Assad said talk of a Western-imposed buffer zone on Syrian territory was unrealistic and that the situation in his country was "better", though more time was needed to win the conflict against rebels trying to overthrow him.

-"I believe that talk about a buffer zone is not practical, even for those countries which are playing a hostile role (against Syria)," Assad said.
+"I believe that talk about a buffer zone is not practical, even for those countries which are playing a hostile role (against Syria)," Assad said in a recorded interview broadcast on Syria's Addounia television on Wednesday.

-Mainly peaceful protests were met with force by Assad's security forces, and the uprising has degenerated into a civil war with sectarian overtones.
-The mainly Sunni Muslim rebels are backed by regional Sunni powers.
-Assad, whose Alawite community is an offshoot of Shi'ite Islam, has Iranian support.
+Mainly peaceful protests were met with force by Assad's forces, and the uprising has degenerated into a civil war with sectarian overtones and regional dimensions.
+The mainly Sunni Muslim rebels are backed by regional Sunni powers, particularly Gulf Arab states and Turkey.

-"We are engaged in a regional and global battle and it needs time to be resolved.
-But I can say.... that we are making progress and the situation, practically, is better.
+"We are making progress and the situation, practically, is better.
 But it has not been resolved," the Syrian leader said.

 Assad, who has vowed to defeat insurgents he describes as Islamist terrorists, praised the army and security forces who he said "are doing a heroic job in every sense".